mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **CLAW IMPLANT**
 Human Travellers living in Aslan space are at a disadvantage as they lack dewclaws.
-They can carry _hi’a’soi_ blades or, alternatively, can go all the way and have an artificial dewclaw implanted into the forearm.
+They can carry _hi'a'soi_ blades or, alternatively, can go all the way and have an artificial dewclaw implanted into the forearm.
 The human claw is embedded into the forearm; when unsheathed, it slides forward and projects